COST-ELTeC/ELTeC-data/README.md

 ## How to generate these datasets
 ###
 #### filter.py
-The Python3 script `filter.py` can be used to generate many datasets.
+The Python3 script `filter.py` generates datasets from level 2 encoded files.
 Once you have installed it, the Saxon/C library on which it depends, and the XSLT script `filter.xsl` which it invokes, you can run it at the command line as follows:
 ~~~
 python filter.py [lang] [pos] [wot]